nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 During the process of execution, the command object will generate a `ArrayList<Food> foodList`, which maintains all `Food` items listed in the user input.
 If a certain kind of `Food` can be found in the database of `FoodNuritionInfo`, then this food item will be fetched from the database.
-Else a new food object will be generated simply with `foodName` without all the nutrition info.
+Else a new `Food` object will be generated simply with `foodName` without all the nutrition info.

 During execution, the command object will try to get a `record` object of the class `DailyFoodRecord`.
 The date of record is specified by the user.
 If no record of that day is found in profile, it will automatically generate a new record of the day.
 Then with `foodList` and `record`, can call